fabiobhz/quandoo/README.md

 - It's easy to implement, maintain and run
 - Can be added to the CI/CD pipeline
 - Offers the ability to parallelize and run group tests
-- Allows us to design UI and API tests.
+- Allows us to design *UI and API tests*.

 ### Next improvements
 1. With the new GPDR, the wrong credentials message should not identify wich credential field has invalid data (username or password).